Open-EO/openeo.org/documentation/1.0/javascript/index.md

 Processes in openEO are small tasks that can be applied on (EO) data.
 The input of a process might be the output of another process, so that several connected processes form a new (user-defined) process itself.
-Therefore, a process resembles the smallest unit of task descriptions in openEO ([more info on processes](../glossary.md#processes)).
+Therefore, a process resembles the smallest unit of task descriptions in openEO ([more details on processes](../glossary.md#processes)).
 With the following code snippet you can print all available process IDs and their summaries.

 ```js